 7) The Last Resort – Yank ‘Em Out

-Word to the Wise: Some “experts” claim Vinegar is a Natural Weed Killer – which is unfortunately not true.
+Word to the Wise: Some “experts” claim Vinegar is a Natural Weed Killer – which is unfortunately untrue.
 While vinegar may make weeds shrivel or stunt their growth, vinegar does not “kill” weeds at their roots.

-But don’t just take our word for it – see the 7-day test below, which shows the effect of boiling water vs. vinegar to kill weeds.
+But don’t just take our word for it—see the 7-day test below, which shows the effect of boiling water vs. vinegar on killing weeds.

 How to “Prevent Weeds” in Your Yard

 “Prevention” is a critical step in Weed Control.
-After all, If you can keep weeds from coming up in the first place, you save yourself the time, trouble, and money of getting rid of them later.
+After all, if you can prevent weeds from growing in the first place, you will save yourself the time, trouble, and money of getting rid of them later.

-Some of the best preventative measures you can take are these lawn care techniques that you can quickly implement yourself.
+Some of the best preventative measures are these lawn care techniques, which you can quickly implement yourself.

-But never forget – Weeds are most active in early spring and are in full-blown maturity by early summer.
-If you intend to get “out in front” of weed activity – start with your weed regiment Early!
+But never forget—weeds are most active in early spring and are fully mature by early summer.
+If you intend to get “out in front” of weed activity, start your weed regiment Early!

 1) Set Your lawnmower Height “Higher.”

-One of the best things you can do to get rid of grass weeds is to set the deck on your lawnmower higher.
+One of the best ways to get rid of grass weeds is to raise the deck on your lawnmower.
 Like the grass you want in your lawn, grassy weeds require the right conditions for their seeds to germinate and grow.

 If your grass is growing high enough to keep weeds from getting sunlight, they’ll have a tough time surviving.